 The aortic valve is a one-way valve that separates the left ventricle (heart chamber that pumps oxygen-rich blood to the body) from the aorta (the main blood vessel of the body).
 When the left ventricle squeezes, the aortic valve opens and allows blood to flow from the heart to the body.
-Aortic stenosis is a narrowed aortic valve that prevents efficient and unimpeded flow of blood from the heart to the rest of the body.
+Aortic stenosis is a condition characterized by narrowing of the aortic valve, resulting in restriction of blood flow out of the heart.

 Aortic stenosis symptoms

 When aortic stenosis becomes severe and symptoms develop, it is life-threatening.
 Common symptoms may include: